justin-zwick/wordpress-http2-optimization/docs/README.md

-# HTTP/2 Optimization Documentation
+# Documentation

-This documentation belongs to the WordPress plugin [HTTP/2 Optimization](https://wordpress.org/plugins/http2-optimization/).
+Documentation for the WordPress plugin HTTP/2 Optimization.

 **The plugin is in beta.
 Please submit your feedback on the [Github forum](https://github.com/o10n-x/http2-optimization/issues).**